suren-m/cw/labs/02_kubernetes/04_services.md

 ---

-> Note: Changing the service to type `LoadBalancer` will expose the service to the internet. (creates a public ip on the cloud) This is not `recommended` as it poses security risks.
+> Note: Changing the service(s) to type `LoadBalancer` will creates a public ip on the cloud and expose them to the internet.
+This is not `recommended` as it poses security risks.
 Just use `port-forwarding` to a `ClusterIP` instead whenever you need to access a service on the cluster from local machine.

 > We will take a look at `ingress-controller` later which will allow us to expose services to the internet in a controlled way.
 ---

 ## Bonus: